Epicodus-Curriculum/career-services-full-stack/student-handbook.md

 ## [Community Agreements](#community-agreements)

 DEI discussions can be emotionally charged and uncomfortable at times, so we have community agreements in place to guide a respectful and educational conversation, whether it's in our facilitated workshops or in casual discussions among students.
-You’ll find this list along with some additional resources in the pre-work you received when you enrolled.
+You'll find this list along with some additional resources in the pre-work you received when you enrolled.
 You can also find [the community agreements](https://www.learnhowtoprogram.com/diversity-equity-and-inclusion/dei-curriculum-overview/community-agreements) in the DEI track on LearnHowToProgram.com.

 ## [Class Discussions and Workshops](#class-discussions-and-workshops)

-During your time at Epicodus, there will be a series of workshops facilitated by Epicodus staff to discuss specific topics within diversity, equity, and inclusion, and more specifically how they relate to the classroom environment and the industry you’re getting ready to enter.
+During your time at Epicodus, there will be a series of workshops facilitated by Epicodus staff to discuss specific topics within diversity, equity, and inclusion, and more specifically how they relate to the classroom environment and the industry you're getting ready to enter.
 These workshops will start towards the beginning of class with a presentation that concludes with an opportunity for group discussion.
 The other four workshops each cover a topic with a short presentation and a series of breakout sessions in which students discuss prompts in small groups.

 ## [Lessons and Reflections](#lessons-and-reflections)